centaurusss/Simple-TCP-Port-Scanner/README.md

-# SimpleTCPPortScanner
+# TCPPortScanner
-`simple-tcp-port-scanner` — a lightweight Python script to scan TCP ports on target hosts.
+`tcp-port-scanner` — a lightweight Python script to scan TCP ports on target hosts.
 Designed for *authorized testing only* (use only on hosts you own or have explicit permission to test).
 Perfect for light pentesting, network security practice, or quick service checks.

 ---